nth221/KoreanUnificationParallelCorpus/README.md

 <a name="one"></a>
 ## **1) What is KUPC?**

-South Korean and North Korean are dialects of the Korean language, sharing similarities but differing in vocabulary, grammar, spelling, and other linguistic aspects.
-The linguistic divergence stemming from the entrenchment of division and differing language policies and perspectives can continue to pose obstacles to communication even after reunification.
-Therefore, research on the languages of North and South Korea is a crucial task that should precede reunification.
+South Korean and North Korean can be considered as the two main dialects of the Korean language.
+Despite sharing the same language, the two dialects differ in various linguistic aspects such as vocabulary, grammar, and spelling.
+The ongoing separation between North Korea and South Korea has widened the differences between the two languages.
+This language gap can become a major communication obstacle after Korean reunification.

-The collection of North Korean data for linguistic research is restricted due to the confrontational dynamics between North and South Korea and North Korea's closed policies.
-This limitation exacerbates the scarcity of North-South Korean language pairs and hampers the development of translation tools.
-Hence, there is a need to construct and publicly share high-quality North-South Korean language data pairs to foster research on the Korean language and the development of translation tools in both North and South Korea.
+Therefore, it is important to conduct research on how to bridge the gap between the North Korean and South Korean languages.
+One example would be to develop a North and South Korean translator.
+However, it is difficult to find a North Korean language dataset that has a corresponding South Korean language dataset due to the complex inter-Korean relations and the North Korean government’s closed-door policy.
+The lack of a North Korean and South Korean parallel corpus hinders active investments in machine translation of the North Korean language.

+To address this issue, the Korean Unification Parallel Corpus (KUPC) repository has been created.
+Its main goal is to provide a high-quality North and South Korean parallel corpus and make it available to the public.
+The KUPC also explains how to use the parallel corpus for research, particularly in the field of machine translation.

 ### **1-1) Sources**